No API? No Problem - Mapping Coordinates to ZIP Codes for Free

 OpenAddresses is an open data project that provides free, worldwide address data collected from government sources, open datasets, and community contributions.
 It includes individual address records containing street names, cities, ZIP Codes, longitude and latitude and sometimes administrative areas.
 The data is organized by country and region and is regularly updated.
 It is especially useful for geocoding, reverse geocoding, and location enrichment tasks where access to millions of structured address points is required.

 For US locations, the data are divided into regions.
-For this demonstration, our goal is to assign a single zip code (not ZCTA) to 10 longitude latitude pairs falling somewhere in Iowa, so we’ll download us_midwest.zip, which is ~1GB.
+For this demonstration, our goal is to assign a single zip code (not ZCTA) to 10 longitude latitude pairs falling somewhere in Iowa, so we’ll download us_midwest.zip, which is ~4GB compressed.

 Python implementation: CPython